 BUCHANAN, George Frederick.
 1242.
 Corporal, KIA 13/03/18 aged 42 as a Private.
 Son of George and Caroline Buchanan.
 Buried in the ST. GERMAIN-AU-MONT-D'OR COMMUNAL CEMETERY EXTENSION, FRANCE.BUCKLAND, Godfrey John.
 583. Private.
 Born in Charters Towers, Queensland, Australia on the 30/01/1893 and enlisted on 26/08/1914 in England.
 He was killed in action by a German rifle grenade on 7/08/1915 after seeing action at Ploegsteert Wood in July 1915.
 Buried in the RIFLE HOUSE CEMETERY, BELGIUM.
-Portrait photograph circa 1914 (courtesy of Peter Nemaric).
+Portrait photograph circa 1914 wearing a King Edward's Horse headdress badge and Australian Squadron collar badges (courtesy of Peter Nemaric).

 BUCKLEY, Herbert Morris.
 473. Private.
 Enlisted 8/08/1914 and discharged 6/09/1918.
 Awarded Silver War Badge 129565.
 Address for medals is stated as the 'Bull Dog' Soldiers Club and lived in Chiswick, London, England.